 One of a coach’s most useful contributions is his or her ability to channel athlete enthusiasm to prevent their runners from getting injured.
 By keeping workouts specific and varied and mixing in adequate recovery time, coaches coax progress without letting their runners break down.

 Achieving this balance between work and rest can be difficult for the self-coached.
 Endurance sports journalist Matt Fitzgerald explains, “Many elite athletes rely on coaches to keep them from doing stupid things, like responding to symptoms of overtraining by training harder.”
-(Do You Need a Coach?)
 By insisting that you respect your body enough to train it well and then give it sufficient rest, a coach can help you markedly improve your performance and enjoyment.

 What should you look for in a coach?